 - If you intend to venture off road, make sure your vehicle and trailer and suitable for the terrain and that you carry the necessary recovery and safety equipment.

 - Carry an EPIRB or satellite phone, life jackets and sufficient food and water for those on board.

 - Clean fish away from camp and boat ramps, camp away from the water's edge and do not provoke crocodiles in any way.

 - Be wary of box jellyfish and Irukandji, which inhabit northwest waters.
 The sting can cause extreme pain and can be life threatening.
 Always have vinegar in the boat for stings and seek medical advice if stung.

 - Check tide charts before you head out - it's easy for boats to become stranded at low tow tide or to get caught out by the incoming tide if creek fishing.

-There are plenty of land based fishing spots in and around Broome which you can visit without being on a tour including - Roebuck Bay, Crab Creek, Broome Jetty, Entrance Point, and Gantheaume Point.
-If your prefer a tour - Absolute Ocean Charters based in Broome offer ocean, creek and mangrove fishing tours and private charters.
+There are plenty of land-based fishing spots in and around Broome which you can visit without being on a tour including - Roebuck Bay, Crab Creek, Broome Jetty, Entrance Point, and Gantheaume Point.
+If you'd prefer a tour - Absolute Ocean Charters based in Broome offer ocean, creek and mangrove fishing tours and private charters.

 Catch the elusive barramundi in some of the Kimberley's most remote fishing spots!